 - Hold skin-to-skin, chest to breast, baby's chin lifted, leading latch, nose in line with your nipple.

 - Keep baby close to you, supporting the shoulders and back.
-Brace buttocks against your side.
+Brace baby's hips close against your body.

 - If there is any pinching or pain, bring the baby closer to your body.
 If this is not better, re-latch for optimal

 comfort.
-If your baby is not latched in five minutes, stop.
-Pump and feed the baby expressed breast milk.
+If your baby does not latch comfortably in the first few tries or gets fussy, return to skin-to-skin holding.
+If unable to latch, hand express, pump and feed the baby expressed breast milk.
 Use formula if necessary.

 - Mouth wide open